South Korea hosted summit warns of AI risks to democracy | Politics

 The conference also kicked off just after Russian President Vladimir Putin was declared victor in a record post-Soviet landslide in a presidential election on Sunday.
 The result means Putin, who rose to power in 1999, is set to start a new six-year term that will see him overtake Josef Stalin and become Russia's longest-serving leader in more than 200 years if he completes it.

-A White House National Security Council spokesperson criticised the election and said they were "obviously not free nor fair given how Mr. Putin has imprisoned political opponents and prevented others from running against him".
-Putin told reporters he regarded Russia's election as democratic and said protests organised by supporters of opposition leader Alexei Navalny, who died in an Arctic prison last month, against him had no effect on the election's outcome.
+A White House National Security Council spokesperson criticized the election and said they were "obviously not free nor fair given how Mr. Putin has imprisoned political opponents and prevented others from running against him".
+Putin told reporters he regarded Russia's election as democratic and said protests organized by supporters of opposition leader Alexei Navalny, who died in an Arctic prison last month, him did not affect the election's outcome.

 The democracy summit is also being attended by British Deputy Prime Minister Oliver Dowden, who said democracy faced threats on multiple fronts, including cyberattackers disrupting campaigns, populists embracing falsehoods, and "autocrats holding sham elections."
-Speaking at a separate session, Blinken said Washington was releasing the first guidance of its kind for tech companies to help prevent attacks on human rights defenders online.
+Blinken said Washington was releasing the first guidance of its kind for tech companies to help prevent attacks on human rights defenders online.

+In addition, he said at the summit that a half-dozen more countries, including South Korea and Japan, were joining a U.S.-led crackdown

+on the misuse of commercial spyware to surveil journalists or human rights defenders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)